[Estimated reading time: 5 minutes, 45 seconds]

 “Net return is simply the gross return of your investment portfolio less the costs you incur.
 Keep your investment expenses low, for the tyranny of compounding costs can devastate the miracle of compounding returns.”

 The more you pay in investment fees, the less you get to keep.

-Over the next 30 years the universe is kind, and each achieves a gross return of 8% a year.
+Over the next 30 years, each achieves a gross return of 8% a year.

 Sam does it by investing in the Index Account; it costs him 1.75% a year in fees.

 Stuart does it by owning the typical expat portfolio; it costs him 4.91% a year in fees.